Rishabh-Singhvi/AgileBeatsHunger/README.md

 ## Shop from the 'BAZAR'
 The user/volunteer gets some fixed number of coins as the reward for each food packet sent.<br/>
-These coins can be redeemed through the online "Bazar"<br/>
+These coins can be redeemed through the online "Bazar" in form of coupons or products.<br/>
 <br/>
 ![](public/img/theme/2s.png)
 <br/>